 Lesson Plans to Support National Core Art Standards

-The past few years have presented unforeseen challenges, requiring you to seek new ideas and find new ways to teach.
 As part of our unwavering commitment to support art educators, we’ve brought together 18 exciting new art lesson plans.
-Together, they span a variety of mediums, are flexible for any skill level and most adapt for classroom or virtual learning.
+Together, they span a variety of mediums, are flexible for any skill level.

 Learn More